sarahondraszek/stage_IHA_cds/README.md

-# Repository of code and data created during my internship at the IHA/DHI Paris
+# Visualising the CirCONSTANCEs – Repository of code and data created during my internship at the IHA/DHI Paris
 ## Introduction
 This repository is a collection of all scripts used for (pre-)processing and visualising the data from the Constance de Salm correspondence.
 It also includes the original data (CSV and Excel files) plus result visualisations as demonstrative PNG or GIFs.